dsuch/pymqi/README.md

-PyMQI 1.3 - Python interface to WebSphere MQ (MQSeries)
+PyMQI - Python interface to WebSphere MQ (MQSeries)
 -------------------------------------------------------

-PyMQI allows one to connect to queue managers and issue MQAI and PCF requests.
+PyMQI allows one to connect to queue managers to issue MQAI and PCF requests.

 Consider the code below which establishes a connection, puts a message on a queue and disconnects.